Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson02-MeetingJavier.md

 So in this case, "print" turns into System.out.print - the "print" function is defined within the System class, in the System object "out" - important later but not super important this moment!

+Another way to think about it is we need to send Javier to the "System" street, at the house "out" so he can ask the person who lives there to show him how to "print."

   That may have been pretty in-depth to just get one single print statement on the screen - but these are concepts that need to be talked about eventually, and the earlier you understand them,